Table of Contents

 Your team meetings don't always have to follow the same schedule.
 That can get monotonous.
-Every once in a while inspire and educate your team with something special.
-That could be any of the following:
+Every once in a while, inspire and educate your team with something special.
+Some ideas to try include:

-Spicing it up is a great way to give your team members a fun break from work.
-Plus, it will make them look forward to your meetings.
+Spicing it up is a great way to give your team members a fun break from routine work.
+Plus, they’ll look forward to your meetings.

 Communication and understanding between team members is a key ingredient to an effective team, especially when it's between a manager and a direct report.
 To get your team talking about their feelings, challenges, and wants, ask questions like these in your monthly team meetings: